SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/05-Problem-06.md

 [/input]
 [output]
 Title limit has been reached.
-The best movie for you is Fury its ASCII sum is: 584.
+The best movie for you is Furrry its ASCII sum is: 584.
 [/output]
 [/test]
 [test]